yomojo/yomojo.github.io-web/_shop/featured.md

 I make things in small batches.
 It's allows me to make the products I want and the way I want.
 Materials, qualtity and details are important.
 I believe in selling the products for a fair price.

-#### Noshbites

-Mainly snacks, using 100% chocolate.
-Most snacks are too sweet and I just wanted something that used the minimum of ingrdients, preferably organic and not full of sugar and tastes good.

 #### Skinfood

 All natural skincare products, made using oils and essential oils.
 No synthetic chemicals are used, no petroleum based ingreidents and no more than five ingredients go into making a product.
 The products are multi-use, for all skin types and unisex.